syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 ####Returns: string

-This method will return the selected Item value and seperated by delimiterChar in multi selection mode.
+This method will return the selected Item value and separated by delimiterChar in multi selection mode.

 #### Example